esdrosdawit1/Data_projects_TripleTen/Age-Verification-For-Alcohol-Sales-Project_README.md

 ## Models Used
-- Neural Network (CNN)
+- Neural Network (CNN)_

-## Findings
+## Conclusion
-- Model achieved ~5.2 MAE on validation set.
-Can improve with more data/tuning.
-- Useful for automating age checks in supermarkets.
+The CNN model achieved a Mean Absolute Error (MAE) of ~5.2 years on the validation set, demonstrating potential for automating age checks in supermarkets.
+With further tuning and more data, accuracy could improve, enhancing its applicability.

 ## Code
 Code: [Age Detection using Computer Vision.ipynb](https://github.com/esdrosdawit1/data-science-portfolio/blob/main/Age-Verification-For-Alcohol-Sales-Project/Age-Verification-For-Alcohol-Sales-Project.ipynb)